Does TMS Therapy work? (Data & Testimonials)

 How effective is TMS therapy for depression?

-TMS therapy for depression is well supported by research and clinical evidence.
-In a 2013 meta-analysis of 29 studies, TMS produced 3-4 times greater remission rates than control patients, who were put into a TMS machine but not actually given the brain stimulation. ⓘ
+TMS is well supported for depression.
+In a 2013 meta-analysis of 29 studies, TMS produced 3-4 times greater remission rates than control patients, who were put into a TMS machine but not actually given the brain stimulation.

-While TMS can be effective when medication and psychotherapy (talk therapy) haven’t helped, over a dozen studies show that TMS used alongside antidepressants and talk therapy produce better outcomes than a singular treatment alone. ⓘ
+While TMS can be effective when medication and psychotherapy (talk therapy) haven’t helped, over a dozen studies show that TMS used alongside antidepressants and talk therapy produce better outcomes than a singular treatment alone.
+Learn more about how TMS therapy works

 How effective is TMS therapy for anxiety?